SlowGhost208/Hitbox/README.md

-# Hitbox
+# Roblox Hitbox Module
-A hitbox module.
+A hitbox module for combat games that is easily customizeable.